Abdus2609/advent_code_22_python/README.md

 # advent_code_22_python

-My answers to the 2022 Advent of Code Challenge in Python
+My answers to the 2022 Advent of Code Challenges in Python